 It’s an event that sees 43,000 Latvians from 118 municipalities, together with Latvians who reside abroad and come home, join together to participate in a showcase of national identity.
 While over half a million spectators support them and join in.

-A show so strong that the Song and Dance Celebration in Latvia is included in the UNESCO List of Masterpieces of the Oral and Intangible Heritage of Humanity in 2003.
+A show that is so strong that the Song and Dance Celebration in Latvia is included in the UNESCO List of Masterpieces of the Oral and Intangible Heritage of Humanity in 2003.
 It’s also considered to be one of the best festivals in the Baltic region.

 Latvians may stand together and celebrate their heritage, but that doesn’t mean you can’t get involved as a non-Latvian.
-Everyone is welcome, because standing together is the ultimate message reverberated throughout the celebration.
+Everyone is welcome because standing together is the ultimate message reverberated throughout the celebration.

 As I stood within the crowds at from hours-long street parades, theatre, wood band and folk music performances on small park stages and concert halls, to folk dress catwalk shows and sold-out stadium shows, I felt the intensity of the people expressing their pride.

-Pride for Latvia – a country not only rich in heritage but with a troubled past where unity and freedom of expression has been broken many times over.
+Pride for Latvia – a country not only rich in heritage but with a troubled past where unity and freedom of expression have been broken many times over.
 Choir singing has always been seen as part of the National Awakening.

 The 2018 Song and Dance Celebration coincided with the Latvian Centenary – 100 years since Latvia became an independent Republic – and it made the air of celebration, and honour to stand amongst, it even greater.